Skip to content

 ✅ You can similarly select elements, notes or jumpers.

-Moving connections
+Move connections

 To change a connection's target, drag its target handle and drop it on a new flowchart item.

-Reordering connections
+Reorder connections

 As mentioned in this page's introduction, connections render as player options in Arcweave's Play Mode.
 Moreover, they render in the order they are added to the flowchart.